LizFedak/JS-139/Testing Terminology.md

-**regression** - an event that causes previously working code to stop working after a change to ysour code or your environment, i.e. it 'regresses' to an earlier development state
+**regression** - an event that causes previously working code to stop working after a change to your code or your environment, i.e. it 'regresses' to an earlier development state

 We write tests so we can change things without having to verify if they still work later.